KArbeRes/MagentaA11yV2/public/content/documentation/MARKDOWN_GUIDE.md

 - During rendering, that function is attached to the element as an event listener (e.g., `onClick`).
 - You can also control the event type using `data-event`, and support icons via `data-icon`.

+### 🔧 Currently available `data-fn` Attributes

+- `showAlert` — shows a native HTML alert for both keyboard and mouse users
+- `showAlertWhenDisabled` — shows an alert from a disabled button (useful for screen readers and mouse users)
+- `showMouseAlert` — shows an alert that works only with a mouse interaction
+- `goToHome` — navigates to the homepage
+- `toggleAccordionState` — toggles an accordion button’s open/closed state
+- `scrollToTopOnly` — scrolls the page to the top with smooth behavior
+- `scrollAndFocusMain` — scrolls to the top and focuses the `<main>` element

 Example:

 ```html